Lake Trevallyn

 Although referred to as blue-green algae, the organisms that cause blooms are cyanobacteria, which occur naturally in water.
 Cyanobacteria can become harmful to humans when their growth accelerates and they accumulate into dense, visible patches at the water’s surface.
 In high concentrations, algal blooms can disrupt water chemistry and harm other aquatic life as well as humans.

-The Lake Trevallyn Algal Bloom Monitoring Program commenced in the summer of 2007/2008 in response to a significant bloom experienced in the prior summer.
-Algal blooms occur when a range of environmental conditions align to promote growth, such as consistently warm temperatures, low water flows, and high levels of available nutrients, particularly phosphorus.
+The Lake Trevallyn Algal Bloom Monitoring Program commenced in the summer of 2007/2008 in response to a significant bloom in the previous summer.
+Algal blooms occur when a range of environmental conditions align to promote growth such as consistently warm temperatures, low water flows, and high levels of available nutrients, particularly phosphorus.
 Contact with water containing high concentrations of cyanobacteria can cause skin rashes, eye irritation, earaches, itchiness, and swollen lips, as well as unpleasant taste and odour compounds in drinking water.

 Value

-Lake Trevallyn is an important storage for Launceston’s drinking water supply, a valuable asset that attracts wildlife, and is popular with recreational users.
-Since 2007, the monitoring program has gathered seasonal data on blue-green algae abundance and water quality in Lake Trevallyn, providing one of the longest data sets for any water body in the state and increasing our understanding of conditions that lead to algal blooms in Lake Trevallyn.
+Lake Trevallyn is an important storage for Launceston’s drinking water supply.
+It is also a valuable asset that attracts wildlife and is popular with recreational users.
+Since 2007, the monitoring program has gathered seasonal data on water quality and the abundance of blue-green algae in Lake Trevallyn, providing one of the longest datasets for any water body in the state and increasing our understanding of conditions that lead to algal blooms in Lake Trevallyn.
 The Lake Trevallyn Working Group has demonstrated the importance of collaborative management, keeping the community informed and safe via early warmings when there are changes to water quality that affect recreational use.

 Delivery